Salmon Patty Recipe

 Salmon patties are weekly staple in our house-meaning I have made literally thousands of salmon patties in my life!
 And these bad boys turn out perfectly crunchy, flavorful, and tender every single time.
 Here's why you'll love this recipe:

-• These patties are a great way to get healthy, nourishing fatty fish into your diet.
-Even salmon haters love these patties!
-I make them into small balls for younger kids, and they gobble them up.
+• Even salmon skeptics love these: I make them into small balls for younger kids and they disappear every time.

 A spoon pours Remoulade Sauce over salmon cakes sitting on a plate garnished with a sprig of dill and lemon slices.